The Fulfillment of the Promises of God

 [I appreciated this "honesty" (for lack of a better term), but it really is a "useless honesty" (again, for lack of a better term) since Covenant Theology, the Covenant of Works included, continues to be taught at several seminaries.]

 CT does not teach from the Bible (exegesis), rather it is eisegesis; that is, the reading into the Scripture rather than being taught from the Scripture.
 CT is man-created "theology’"(an oxymoron if ever one existed!).

-As I will document in this article, CT, indeed, “crashes to the ground”, as do nearly every one of Dr. Belcher’s arguments, and not merely from the multitude of questions and contradictions related to the so-called Covenant of Works or the Covenant of Grace.
+As I will document in this article, CT, indeed, “crashes to the ground”, as do nearly every one of Dr. Belcher’s arguments, and not merely from the multitude of questions and contradictions related to the so-called Covenant of Works and/or the Covenant of Grace.
 His handling of each of the 6 real OT covenants are in many places confused and contradictory.